racqspace/ansible-role-unattended-upgrades/README.md

 The role uses [apt module](http://docs.ansible.com/apt_repository_module.html) which has additional dependencies.

-If you set `unattended_mail` to an e-mail address, make sure `mailx` command is available and your system is able to send e-mails.
+If you set `unattended_upgrades_mail` to an e-mail address, make sure `mailx` command is available and your system is able to send e-mails.

 The role requires unattended-upgrades version 0.70 and newer, which is available since Debian Wheezy and Ubuntu 12.04 respectively.
 This is due to [Origins Patterns](#origins-patterns) usage.

 ### Automatic Reboot

-If you enable automatic reboot feature (`unattended_automatic_reboot`), the role will attempt to install `update-notifier-common` package, which is required on some systems for detecting and executing reboot after the upgrade.
-You may optionally define a specific time for rebooting (`unattended_automatic_reboot_time`).
+If you enable automatic reboot feature (`unattended_upgrades_automatic_reboot`), the role will attempt to install `update-notifier-common` package, which is required on some systems for detecting and executing reboot after the upgrade.
+You may optionally define a specific time for rebooting (`unattended_upgrades_automatic_reboot_time`).

 This feature was broken in Debian Jessie, but eventually was rolled into the unattended-upgrades package.